 - Module tests must be written as listed on page 6.
 Follow these dates as closely as you can.
 You must revise and review the material thoroughly before taking Module test(s) / exam.
-You are encouraged to write a test early if you are prepared.
 When writing a test, be sure to show all of your work on the test paper.
 Marks are given for the method as well as the final answer.
 Even though 50% is a passing mark, a mark of at least 60% in any section(s) test is recommended. - One lowest test mark out of 5 test marks will be ignored.
-Best 4 test marks out of 5 test mark will be used for the final grade. - Upon completion of the first four modules, a midterm test will be written on or before Thursday, October 17.
+Best 4 test marks out of 5 test mark will be used for the final grade. - Upon completion of the first four modules, a midterm test will be written on or before Monday, February 22.
 If you miss this date, you will receive a mark of 0% on your midterm.
 Upon completion of all nine modules, you will write a three hour final exam.
 Be sure to leave time to prepare for this important exam!
 It is worth a large percentage of your final grade. - Consult your instructor immediately if you find yourself falling behind schedule.
 Your instructor may ask you to spend more time in the Math Lab and get help often.
-All tests must be written by Thursday, December 5.
+All tests must be written by Thursday, April 8.